Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Method

 \subsubsection{Procedure}

-\leavevmode In order to collect ecologically valid MR street play data, we used an opportunistic recruitment strategy.
-This intercept recruitment approach is common in-the-wild research as expected, it yielded relatively short engagements due to the nature of interrupting people during their normal routine.
-Nevertheless, it provided a broad range of people who encountered this MR street play in those public spaces, enhancing the diversity of our sample.
-A detailed procedure of an example street play is described below.
+In order to collect ecologically valid MR street play data, we used an opportunistic recruitment strategy, following the method used in previous works \cite{Denning2014situ,OHagan2021Safety}.
+This recruitment approach is common in in-the-wild research \cite{Rogers2017Research}, which yielded relatively short engagements due to the nature of interrupting people during their normal routine.
+Nevertheless, it encompassed a broad spectrum of individuals who encountered this MR street play in those public spaces, thereby enhancing the diversity of our sample.
+The procedure for a typical street‑play session is described below.

 \begin{enumerate}